quentin-ld/zenpress/readme.txt

 ZenPress aims to be fully accessible to all of its users.

 == Frequently Asked Questions ==

+= Can I disable some ZenPress functions ? =

+Yes!
+You can easily disable them by setting a constant in your wp-config.php or functions.php file.
+Please refer to the configuration section for more details.

 = Does this plugin work with PHP 8 =